wattanx/vue-mixins-converter/README.md

 > **Warning**
 >
-> props do not convert.
+> If props are defined, they must be passed to 'composables'.
 >
-> This is because props should be held on the component side.
+> It is also necessary to define props on the component side.